jfo/blog/source/drafts/making-sounds.md

 1/440 = 0.0022727...
 ```

+Or more descriptively: One second divided into 440 sections is equal to
+0.002227... seconds.
+That is equal to 2.227... milliseconds.

-But a second has a million microseconds in it, so this is equal to
+But a millisecond has a thousand microseconds in it, so this is equal to

 ```
-0.0022727... * 1000000 = 2272.7272...
+2.2727... * 1000 = 2272.7272...
 ```

-Since we can't do floats I'll floor that to 2272μs.
-(The symbol for
+Since we can't pass floats into `delayMicroseconds`, I'll floor that to 2272μs.
-microseconds is `μs`, which I didn't know until just now.)
+(The symbol for microseconds is `μs`, which I didn't know until just now when I
+looked it up.)

 Remember that to complete one complete cycle, we have to write `HIGH`, then
 wait for 1/2 a cycle, then write `LOW`, then wait for the remaining half.
 Half